bipindr123/poke-weather/README.md

 Website front end is built with React JS and is connected to the backend with exposed REST APIs and Websocket

-Backend with made with Sanic - a fast server python framework
+Backend with made with Sanic - a fast server python framework running as a microservice on a docker container

 The full stack application is deployed with Nginx as a reverse proxy